monk-io/docs/docs/basics/monk-in-10.md

     monk login

-Use your Monk account email and password:
+Use your MonkOS account email and password:

     ?
 Email greatest@hacker.me
     ?
 Password ***** ***